Semantic Positive Pairs for Enhancing Visual Representation Learning of Instance Discrimination Methods: Abstract

 \section{Abstract}

-Self-supervised learning algorithms based on instance discrimination effectively prevent representation collapse and produce promising results in representation learning.
-However, the process of attracting positive pairs (i.e., two views of the same instance) in the embedding space and repelling all other instances (i.e., negative pairs) irrespective of their categories could result in discarding important features.
-To address this issue, we propose an approach to identifying those images with similar semantic content and treating them as positive instances, named semantic positive pairs set (SPPS), thereby reducing the risk of discarding important features during representation learning.
-Our approach could work with any contrastive instance discrimination framework such as SimCLR or MOCO.
-We conduct experiments on three datasets: ImageNet, STL-10 and CIFAR-10 to evaluate our approach.
-The experimental results show that our approach consistently outperforms the baseline method vanilla SimCLR across all three datasets; for example, our approach improves upon vanilla SimCLR under linear evaluation protocol by $4.18\%$ on ImageNet with a batch size 1024 and 800 epochs.
+Self-supervised learning algorithms (SSL) based on instance discrimination have shown promising results, performing competitively or even outperforming supervised learning counterparts in some downstream tasks.
+Such approaches employ data augmentation to create two views of the same instance (i.e., positive pairs) and encourage the model to learn good representations by attracting these views closer in the embedding space without collapsing to the trivial solution.
+However, data augmentation is limited in representing positive pairs, and the repulsion process between the instances during contrastive learning may discard important features for instances that have similar categories.
+To address this issue, we propose an approach to identify those images with similar semantic content and treat them as positive instances, thereby reducing the chance of discarding important features during representation learning and increasing the richness of the latent representation.
+Our approach is generic and could work with any self-supervised instance discrimination frameworks such as MoCo and SimSiam.
+To evaluate our method, we run experiments on three benchmark datasets: ImageNet, STL-10 and CIFAR-10 with different instance discrimination SSL approaches.
+The experimental results show that our approach consistently outperforms the baseline methods across all three datasets; for instance, we improve upon the vanilla MoCo-v2 by 4.1\% on ImageNet under a linear evaluation protocol over 800 epochs.
+We also report results on semi-supervised learning, transfer learning on downstream tasks, and object detection.